Table of contents

 Forage puts students first.
 Our blog articles are written independently by our editorial team.
 They have not been paid for or sponsored by our partners.
 See our full editorial guidelines.

-Enterprise value, often shortened to EV, is a form of business valuation used in mergers and acquisitions (M&A).
-Calculating EV involves adding together a company’s market capitalization (how much its publicly traded shares are worth) and total debt minus any highly-liquid assets, like cash or savings.
+Enterprise value, or EV, is a form of business valuation finance professionals often use in mergers and acquisitions (M&A).
+To calculate EV, you add together a company’s market capitalization (how much its publicly traded shares are worth) and total debt, and subtract its highly-liquid assets, like cash or savings.

 Enterprise Value Definition